Torkildsen was the representative for Massachusetts’s 6th congressional district and was a Republican. He served from 1993 to 1996.

 - H.R.
 2188 (104th): To establish in the Department of the Interior the Essex National Heritage …

 From Jan 1993 to Sep 1996, Torkildsen missed 67 of 2,462 roll call votes, which is 2.7%.
-This is worse than the median of 2.7% among the lifetime records of representatives serving in Sep 1996.
+This is on par with the median of 2.7% among the lifetime records of representatives serving in Sep 1996.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: